PRTG is a high-performance

 PAESSLER AG –

 Made in Germany: The PRTG Network Monitoring Tool is the fruit of a dedicated, international team.
-The company was founded by Dirk Paessler who still runs it today.
+The company was founded by Dirk Paessler.
 PESSLER AG's headquarters are located in the city of Nuremberg, in the heart of Germany.

 A quick overview: PRTG provides a quick overview, whether on your desktop or as an app on your smartphone.
 An individually configurable dashboard features every key stat in the form of an easy-to-understand graph, so you can always make sure your network is running smoothly.